Coronavirus: How Will GCSEs & A Levels Be Graded In 2020?

-Exam boards will ask all teachers to take into account a wide range of evidence and data, such as mock exam results and other school work.
+Exam boards will now ask schools, and relevant subject teachers, to take into account a wide range of evidence and data, such as mock exam results and other school work, with teachers then expected to recommend a grade for their students.
+The proposed grades will be expected to be fair, objective and considered, and based on all available evidence.

-Students calculated grades will then be a best assessment of the work they have put in so far.
+Students calculated grades will then be a best assessment of the work they have put in so far, combined with how well students from their particular school had previously performed in the relevant exams.

 The Government has asked universities to stop making unconditional offers or amending existing offers for two weeks.